 Unlike short-run, producer does not face constraints (financial and technical) in long-run, because long-run is a time period in which everything is supposed to change.
 This way, a firm aims to choose the optimal path of output expansion in order to maximize the profit.

-The optimal path of expansion is the locus of point of tangency of successive isoquants and successive iso-cost lines.
-If the production function is linearly homogeneous, then the expansion path will be straight line passing through the origin.
-In the figure below, OA is the expansion path when ratio of factor price is w/r.
+The optimal path of expansion is the locus of the point of tangency of successive isoquants and successive iso-cost lines.
+If the production function is linearly homogeneous, the expansion path will be a straight line passing through the origin.
+In the figure below, OA is the expansion path when the factor price ratio is w/r.
 Along the line OA, slopes of iso-cost lines and corresponding isoquants are constant.
-The ratio of factor prices determines the slope of expansion path OA.
+The ratio of factor prices determines the slope of the expansion path OA.

-When the ratio of factor inputs increases to become w’/r’, then the expansion path will be flatter OB.
-Likewise, decrease in the ratio of factor inputs steepens the expansion path.
+When the ratio of factor inputs increases to become w’/r’, the expansion path will be flatter OB.
+Likewise, a decrease in the ratio steepens the expansion path.